Mauro Marcelo: Sports justice

 On 8 April 2018, in the last match of Campeonato Paulista, Palmeiras Accused Corinthians of external interference to win the game.
 The referee Marcelo Aparecido Ribeiro de Souza cancelled the penalty from Palmeiras, and the team accused him of receiving external information from Dionísio Roberto Domingos and Márcio Verri Brandão, members of the Federação Paulista de Futebol (FPF).
 Palmeiras ceased his association with the federation and his supporters stoned FPF headquarters and tore Corinthians symbols from the walls.
 In September, STJD ruled the case in favor of Corinthians, with Mauro saying he thought there was external interference, but he wasn't 100% sure.

 In July 2018, Breno from Vasco da Gama was suspended from playing for two games, but on 18 July Mauro agreed in letting him play against Fluminense as the process wasn't finished.

 In August 2018, Mauro suspended Matheus Galdezani and Elias from Atlético Mineiro for 40 days and two matches and fined the president of the team, Sérgio Sette Câmara, for offenses against the referees during a game against Palmeiras.
 The club entered with a resource, and on 3 August Mauro cancelled the fine but kept the suspensions.

-In 25 May 2019, Botafogo lost against Palmeiras for 1x0 and asked for the result to be reevaluated by STJD arguing the video assistant referee was misused during the match.
+On 25 May 2019, Botafogo lost against Palmeiras for 1x0 and asked for the result to be reevaluated by STJD arguing the video assistant referee was misused during the match.
 On 18 June, STJD maintained the result by unanimity.

 On 31 August 2019, a Bragantino player cursed against the goalkeeper of Brasil de Pelotas using racial slurs.
-Bragantino was initially absolved, but on 7 November STJD fined the club in R$ 2 thousand.
+Bragantino was initially absolved, but on 7 November STJD fined the club in R$2 thousand.

 Mauro term was renewed in 2020, and he also became the Magistrate of STJD for Southeast Brazil.
 The indications for the board were marked by the influence of Marco Polo Del Nero, banned from FIFA for corruption.
 Mauro thanked Marco for his indication on his speech.

-On November 2020, STJ-SP punished the clubs Paulista de Jundiaí and Olímpia and the players Samuel Sampaio and Fernando Andrade for manipulating the results of Campeonato Paulista.
+In November 2020, STJ-SP punished the clubs Paulista de Jundiaí and Olímpia and the players Samuel Sampaio and Fernando Andrade for manipulating the results of Campeonato Paulista.
 The clubs appealed, and on 8 July 2021, STJD kept the punishments by unanimity.

 On 19 November 2020, STJD absolved Flamengo for being late on the match against Palmeiras.

 On 8 May 2021, Ceará supporters started a fight after Salvador won the Copa do Nordeste.
 On 10 June, Mauro issued a fine against Ceará and defended the suspension of Jael, Gabriel Dias and Stiven Mendoza for two games, But Ceará got permission for Mendonza to play in Copa do Brasil.
 Mauro proposed a harsher punishment for the players, which was done on 15 July.